-Section up Ian McKinnon Drive
+Photo 5 Section as envisaged up Ian McKinnon Drive (Jacobs 2016)

-There was a lot of discussion about removing the cycling markings on the route up to Newton Road.
-It was decided to retain these as this is an established route and provided access to cyclist who use Newton Road to progress their journey to and from the city.
+There was a lot of discussion about removing the old cycling markings on the route up to Newton Road (see Photo 2).
+It was decided to retain these as this is an established route and provides access to people who use Newton Road to progress their journey to that part of the city.

-To help with continuity way finding signage has been added to the route which is consistent with the route fining form the Wynyard Quarter through to Lincoln Road.
-These signs are located at key decision points on the cycle network and are intended to be read by cyclist either moving slowly or stationary who are not familiar with the cycle network.
+To help with continuity, way finding signage has been added to the route which is consistent with the route finding from the Start of Nelson street Wynyard Quarter through to the western end of the North Western shared path/ These signs are located at key decision points on the cycle network and are intended to be read by people either moving slowly or stationary who are not familiar with the network.

 The signage indicates the distance to either connecting routes or destinations.

-Route as Built (Nov 2018)